-- Independent: Can you ignore the mob and fix on the business models, income streams, micro-niche and readers that will deliver the perfect you-shaped enterprise?
+- Independent: Can you ignore mob mentality and fix on the business models, income streams, micro-niche and readers that will deliver the perfect you-shaped enterprise?

 - Optimistic: Can you break out of the pessimism that’s endemic in publishing and believe your own creative potential applied to business as well as books?

-- Passionate: Can you love your book ideas enough to follow your passion, your mission, your sense of life purpose, all the way to successful selling of them?
+- Passionate: Can you love your book ideas enough to follow your passion, your mission, your sense of life purpose, all the way into successful selling?

 - Resilient: Can you bounce back from disappointments, turn things around when they go wrong, see the opportunities in failure?

 - Resourceful: Can you figure out what you need to get ahead, process problems and overcome challenges, know when it’s time to let go of a method, a mindset or a person who does not serve your creative intentions for yourself, your work and the wider good?